-Even before the Torah was revealed at Mount Sinai, the Jewish people received several mitzvot at Marah:
+Even before the Torah was revealed at Mount Sinai, the Jewish people received several mitzvot at a place called Marah:

-According to tradition, one of the mitzvot that God taught at Marah was keeping the Sabbath (Sanhedrin 56b).
+According to Sanhedrin 56b, one of the mitzvot that God taught at Marah was the mitzvah of Shabbat.
 It appears that Marah was a prelude of sorts for receiving the Torah at Sinai.
 How did the mitzvah of Shabbat prepare them for the Sinaitic revelation?
-And in what way was Marah a ‘test’ for the Jewish people?
+And in what way was Marah a “test” for the Jewish people?

 How did the mitzvah of Shabbat accomplish this?

 Even though the Sabbath commemorates the creation of the universe, it was not given to all of humanity.
 Shabbat is a special gift for the Jewish people (Sanhedrin 58b).
 Why is that?